The Best Open-Air Swimming in the Helsinki Area

 Kuusijärvi

-Kuusijärvi is in Vantaa, but it can reached by bus in 50 minutes.
+Kuusijärvi is in Vantaa, but it can be reached by bus in 50 minutes.
 You need Zones ABC to visit Kuusijärvi.

 Matinkylä Beach